aws-amplify/docs/ios/authentication.md

 If you login in your app either using the [Drop-In Auth](#dropinui) or the [direct Auth APIs](#iosapis) then the `AWSMobileClient` user session will transition to an authenticated role.

+> Note: If initialize is giving you the state as ‘signedOut’, try calling `AWSMobileClient.default().getCredentials`.
+With a fresh install, `AWSMobileClient.default().initialize` will return you `.signedOut` as the state.

 ## Drop-In Auth

 The `AWSMobileClient` client supports easy "drop-in" UI for your application.
 You can add drop-in Auth UI like so: